instruqt/docs/source/index.html.md

 ## Organization

 An organization owns topics and tracks.
-Users can be added to an orgnization using the Web SDK.
+Users can be added to an organization using the Web SDK.
 When a user is part of an organization, he has access to all private topics and tracks of that organization.

 ## Developer

 Tracks can have one or more developers.
-Developers are responisible for creating a track.
+Developers are responsible for creating a track.
 When a user is a developer for a track, he can make changes to that track.
 Users do not have to be part of an organization to be added as a developer to a track.

 # SDK